 Unfortunately, very few data exist on spectral exponents for the rock density.
-Leary (1997) has probably the most extensive analyses with both horizontal and vertical spectra from similar regions.
-Due to strong (presumably multifractal) intermittency/variability (see Marsan and Bean 1999; Pecknold et al. 2001) individual boreholes have a fair amount of spectral variability (recall that the spectrum is an ensemble averaged quantity; the scaling is almost surely violated on every individual realization).
+Leary, 1997, has probably the most extensive analyses with both horizontal and vertical spectra from similar regions.
+Due to strong (presumably multifractal) intermittency/ variability, (see Marsan and Bean (1999), Pecknold et al. (2001) individual boreholes have a fair amount of spectral variability (recall that the spectrum is an ensemble averaged quantity; the scaling is almost surely violated on every individual realization).

-Before proceeding, it is useful to invert the relations (2.15)-(2.16) to obtain which is a convenient formula for estimating H_z from spectra.
+Before proceeding, it is useful to invert the relations (16-17) to obtain:

-$$H_z = \frac{(\beta_x - 1)}{(\beta_z - 1)},$$ (3.3)
+$$H_z = \frac{(\beta_x - 1)}{(\beta_z - 1)} \tag{34}$$